nanvel/blog/2022/10/python3-stdlib.md

 Single-thread, single-process approach in which parts of an application cooperate to switch tasks explicitly at optimal times.

 [A Brief History of Python Async](https://nanvel.name/2022/11/talk-async)

+## asyncio.Queue

+Not thread-safe, they are designed to be used specifically in async/await code.
+Size is always known, can use qsize method.

 ## selectors